OrientedPlanarDiagram#

 faces

-Return a view of the diagram's faces (regions enclosed by arcs), which are given as tuples of endpoints.
+Return a view of faces (regions enclosed by arcs).

 framing